Which U.S. Cities Are the Most Dangerous?

 Six New Jersey cities are in the top 25, the most of any state, while Florida has three and California, Georgia, Ohio and Pennsylvania have two each.
 No city in the top 25 has a total population exceeding 750,000.

 By far the most common violent crime in the U.S., accounting for more than all the others combined, is aggravated assault.
 This is not the only type of assault crime, however, and what distinguishes aggravated assault from other forms, such as simple assault, is the use of a weapon or the infliction of serious bodily injury on the victim.
-More than 810,000 aggravated assaults were reported in the U.S. in 2017, which represents an increase from the previous year, though the number has fallen by nearly 17% since 1998.
+More than 810,000 aggravated assaults were reported during the reporting period, which is an increase from the previous years but a 17% decline compared to data from the year 1998.

 According to sheer volume, New York had far and away the highest number of aggravated assaults, and the remainder of the top 10 mostly includes heavily populated cities.